cuzoaru90/capitals-quiz/README.md

 Users are quizzed on all territories of the world.
 Leaderboards and ranking can probably be implemented once the user-signup and sessions are implemented.
 They will definitely be assigned a score and given an email displaying their results.

+UPDATE: User-signup and session are implemented, and more is to come.
+Looking into the future, I expect to properly associate the models along with other refactoring.

-This app is hosted at https://tranquil-sierra-76802.herokuapp.com
+This app is hosted at https://murmuring-reef-56988.herokuapp.com

 ## Copyright